How to Avoid The Biggest Mistake 8 Out of 10 Brides Make When Choosing A Wedding Photographer

 1) Find someone who cares more about your wedding images than they do about their own packages and policies.
 Someone you know will help your wedding run smoothly and efficiently.
 Choose someone that you can communicate with someone that truly understands how you want your wedding to feel.
 How do you know?
 When you talk to her, she’s more interested in learning about you than describing all of the print sizes and prices.

 2) Is this someone that will add to the fun and emotion of your wedding?
 Remember your friend’s photographer, the grumpy, sweaty, old guy that was a boring, annoying jerk?
 Steer clear of that!
-Get someone that will make the work of posed pictures fun, memorable and exciting!
+Get someone that will make the work of posed pictures fun, memorable, and exciting!
 How can you tell who’s cool?
-When you talk the photographer, ask how she feels about your family members taking pictures over her shoulder!
+When you talk to the photographer, ask how she feels about your family members taking pictures over her shoulder!
 If she stays relaxed, then everyone will have a good time.

 3) Look for someone who has some flexibility in styles.
 See what they have to offer.
-Some of the styles you may want to consider are: Traditional, Black & White, Candid, Romantic or Photo-journalistic.
+Some of the styles you may want to consider are Traditional, Black & White, Candid, Romantic, or Photo-journalistic.
 Check to see how they handle both indoor and outdoor situations.
 Can they do fine portraiture as well as a truly candid style?
 Find out what they have for you.
 Remember that the photographer’s creativity and personality (and your rapport with him/her) is what makes your wedding images unique, and your expressions more genuine!

 4) Find someone who has as few restrictions as possible regarding packages, number of prints, limiting locations, and limiting the amount of film they shoot.
-Prepaid, pre-deigned packages limit the creativity of the photographer.
+Prepaid, pre-designed packages limit the creativity of the photographer.
 Creativity does not come from a pre-packaged album containing, for example, 24- 8x10s.
 If you’re paying for an album, it should look and feel like a storybook!
-Think of it not like a photo album, but an illustrated storybook that uses no words to tell the story.
+Think of it, not like a photo album, but an illustrated storybook that uses no words to tell the story.
 In most cases, packages are NOT a good thing because the photographer “knows” beforehand what he needs to shoot and will only strive for those images.